+Have you ever asked, “What is indoor gardening?”
 The idea of indoor gardening is essentially just growing plants indoors.
 There are, however, many different purposes for indoor gardening and multiple styles and techniques that can be used.
 The reasons for indoor gardening can be strictly practical, purely for enjoyment, or maybe for a little of both.
-Whatever your reasons for indoor gardening, there is a lot to know about what your specific garden will need and the possibilities are endless when planning out your garden.
+Whatever your reasons for indoor gardening, there is a lot to know about what your specific garden will need.
+No doubt, the possibilities are endless when planning out your garden.

 Reasons for Indoor Gardening

 Indoor gardens can be grown in any indoor space, making them a great option for homes, offices, restaurants, and other spaces where people want to bring a little bit of life and color inside.
 Because plants create such a peaceful atmosphere, many of us are eager to try our hand at growing an indoor garden and cultivating the beauty and serenity of nature.

 With an indoor garden, we have full control over the environment in which our plants are growing.
 Whether we live in a harsh climate or simply don’t have the yard space for an outdoor garden, an indoor garden lets us care for our plants in a way that’s suited to our individual needs.
 So whether you’re looking for a way to bring some natural beauty into your home or office, or simply want to nurture a small corner of the world on your own terms, starting an indoor garden is the perfect solution.

 Decor and Enjoyment

 A popular reason for indoor gardening is the lovely ambiance fresh flowers and crisp green leaves can provide.
 Filling your home with living plants gives your decor a vibrancy that knick knacks and throw blankets just can’t achieve.
 Many people just love gardening as a hobby but can’t do it outside due to weather or yard space.
 Even in a small apartment, there are ways to squeeze some potted or hanging plants in.